webboty/Dexter-Wiki/DexRun-DDE-communications.md

 Every command sent by DDE is then replied to via [ProcessServerSendDataDDE](../search?utf8=%E2%9C%93&q=ProcessServerSendDataDDE+filename%3ADexRun.c&type=) which again strtok's the (cleaned up) command from the recieved data and then simply returns it as an integer in an array along with some time information, an error code, and the current robot [status](status-data).

+The DDE code is in socket.js.
+Data is sent via send, and recieved via on_recieve which is setup as the socket response handler.